Ensembl/ensembl-dauphin-style-compiler/peregrine-ensembl/docs/switches.md

 * `settings` (bool) -- use settings
 * `track.focus.item` (bool) -- the focus track has an item in it

-## Specified by config within genome browser at certain scales
+## Specified by config from within genome browser at certain scales

 (No need to worry about these re integration)